 Some people sell cars, some sell widgets, and some sell carpet.
 I know a man who sells time machines.

 Oh I know what you’re thinking: “I’ll take one, and I am setting the date in the past to coincide with Senior Prom night.”
 Or better yet, “I’ll manipulate time so I know what the winning lottery numbers are for the next drawing.”
 Sorry to disappoint you, but it is not that type of time machine.
 This time machine provides you more time and a better quality of life.
-This time machine comes in the form of private air travel.
+This time machine comes in the form of private jets for sale.

 If you are interested in this type of time machine, you should meet Doug Foley.
 Doug works for First Wing, a division of Eagle Creek Aviation Services.
 Eagle Creek Aviation Services, located on the west side of town off I-465 and 38th Street, is owned by Matt and Cathy Hagans.
 Besides the Indianapolis location, they also own and operate Naples Jet Center based in Naples, Florida.